-The leadership structure of the Board consists of a combined Chairman/CEO position which has been held by Mr. Schoenberger since 1997.
-Article VII of the Company's Bylaws requires that "the Chairman of the Board shall be the chief executive officer of the Corporation."
-Further, at this time, the Company believes that as a small-cap domestic corporation, the combination of these two positions is the most appropriate and suitable structure for proper and efficient Board functioning and communication.
-Mr. Schoenberger is the direct link between senior management and the Board, and as a utility professional with over 35 years of industry experience, provides critical insight and perception to the Board, as well as feedback to senior management, through his comprehensive understanding of the issues at hand.
+The current leadership structure of the Board consists of a combined Chairman/CEO position which has been held by Mr. Schoenberger since 1997.
+At this time, the Board believes that as a small-cap domestic corporation, the combination of these two positions is the optimal structure to guide the Company and maintain the focus required to achieve the Company's long-term business goals.
+Mr. Schoenberger is the direct link between senior management and the Board, and as a utility professional with over 35 years of industry experience, he provides critical insight and perception to the Board, as well as feedback to senior management, through his comprehensive understanding of the issues at hand.